gonzalo-munillag/Blog/My_implementations/Global_sensitivity/README.md

-# Global Sensitivity From Sratch
+# Global Sensitivity From Scratch

 ## Goal